bioinformaticsdotca/MIG_2025/module3/README.md

 Additionally, RGI predictions were generated using the [ARETE pipeline](https://github.com/beiko-lab/arete).
 With these results, we will perform interactive visualization with **Microreact**.
 (Part 3)

+By the end of this tutorial, you will be able to do the following:
+- Run MOB-suite to generate plasmid predictions from input sequence files.
+- Generate, visualize, and interpret genomic island predictions in IslandCompare.
+- Upload data to Microreact and examine the phylogenetic distribution of different types of predicted genomic features.

 Estimated time: ~20 minutes per part.

 "**Do:**" indicates actions you should perform.

 ---